-I have a question regarding the length of time it takes for alcohol to leave the system to a point where you are legal to drive.
+Question: I have a question regarding the length of time it takes to sober up to a point where you are legal to drive.

 Something does not make sense to me and I would appreciate your experienced thoughts on how long it takes to sober up.

 In general, the average person eliminates about 0.015 or 15 mg% per hour.
-So, if your blood alcohol concentration (BAC) is .15 or 150 mg% when you stop drinking, you will take 10 hours before your body is able to rid itself of the alcohol that you have consumed.
+So, if your blood alcohol concentration (BAC) is .15 or 150 mg% when you stop drinking, you will take 10 hours to sober up and your body is able to rid itself of the alcohol that you have consumed.

 For a 200 pound man to have a BAC of 170 mg% he would need to have consumed about 9 standard drinks.
 A standard drink is 12 oz. of regular beer, 5 oz. of wine or 1.5 oz. of hard liquor.
 So, if your friend was not measuring, his estimate is fairly close.

 This has caught a few drivers off guard during my policing career.
 People tend to think that if they stop late in the evening they should be good to go by breakfast.

 However, as you have seen, if you have a high BAC when you stop it can take a long time before you fall below the 50 mg% IRP trigger level.

 It was not uncommon for me to be dealing with drivers whose BAC at time of driving was between 250 and 300 mg% at my first posting.
 For these people the entire following work day may have been spent over the limit!